Is van life with a cat possible?

 Also Read: RV Cat Litter Box – Storage Ideas & Tips

-4. Variety of Toys & Scratch pads
+4. Buy A Variety of Toys & Scratchpads

-To keep cats happy and healthy during your camper van travels, it is important to provide diverse toys that stimulate their bodies and minds during the many hours they will spend confined inside a vehicle.
+To keep cats happy and healthy during your camper van travels, it is essential to provide diverse toys that stimulate their bodies and minds during the many hours they will spend confined inside a vehicle.

 5. Temperature Control For Van Interior

-Though cats are generally better than dogs at dealing with larger temperature swings, if your van is parked in severe temperatures, there’s always a limit to what your cat can handle.
+Keeping a cat cool in a camper van during the hot summer months is one of the biggest challenges for pet owners.
+Though cats are generally better than dogs at dealing with more significant temperature swings, if your van is parked in severe temperatures, there’s always a limit to what your cat can handle.
 That’s why we always put up window shades, turn on our vent fan, and place lots of water in Maya’s bowl.

 6. Harness & Leash Training